maxwellbrenner/UFCStats-Scraper/README.md

   - [Requirements](#requirements)

 ## Project Functionality

+This project provides software to scrape detailed UFC event, fight, and fighter statistics from the [UFC Stats](http://www.ufcstats.com/) archive.
+It compiles this information into a well-structured CSV file.

 The script is structured to perform multiple levels of scraping, starting from event details down to fight- and fighter-specific statistics.
 This hierarchy enables detailed analysis and insight into each event, each fight, and each competitor’s performance.